paritytech/polkadot-sdk/docs/contributor/DEPRECATION_CHECKLIST.md

 ## Announce the deprecation and removal

-**At minimum they should be noted in the release log.** Please see how to document a PR [here](https://github.com/paritytech/polkadot-sdk/blob/master/docs/contributor/CONTRIBUTING.md#documentation).
+**At minimum, they should be noted in the release log.** Please see how to document a PR [here](https://github.com/paritytech/polkadot-sdk/blob/master/docs/contributor/CONTRIBUTING.md#documentation).
 There you can give instructions based on the audience and tell them what they need to do to upgrade the code.

 Some breaking changes have a bigger impact than others.
 When the impact is big the release note is not enough, though